-The champ started fast, run-ning up a 5-1 lead in the first set.
+The champ started fast, running up a 5-1 lead in the first set.
 Cliff Pierce dug in at this point, and put on display some of the finest tennis ever seen locally, to take a 6-5 advantage.
 Mr. Blanchard wasn't to be denied though, and copped four of the next five games to win 9-7. next five games to win 9-7.

-The second set pretty well fol-lowed service until they reached a 4 all deadlock, when Cliff's serve was broken and Bill took his own to win 6-4, game, set, match, and tourney.
+The second set pretty well followed service until they reached a 4 all deadlock, when Cliff's serve was broken and Bill took his own to win 6-4, game, set, match, and tourney.

-Other singles matches found Other singles matches found Paul Hennessey trimming Steve Comings 7-5, 6-0 and Ben Gold-faden on the long end of 6-2, 6-3 scores against Joe Sheriff.
-These victors were the semi-finalists beaten by Blanchard and Pierce respectively.
-Leroy Clark and Paul Hennes-sey earned the right to play the finals.
-Ora Donaghue and Ben Gold-faden were beaten by Jean Burton and Paul Hennessey, after vigorous play, 8-6, 1-6, and 8-6.
-Lucy and Wallace Sherertz proved too steady for Marion and Bill Moore and won 6-4, 3-6 and 7-5.
-Lois Bowman and Bill Blanchard won by default from Steve Comings and Pat Wurl.
-Tomorrow, Sunday and Labor Day should wind up the tourney, or at least determine finalists in the remaining three divisions.
+Other singles matches found Paul Hennessey trimming Steve Comings 7-5, 6-0 and Ben Gold-faden on the long end of 6-2, 6-3 scores against Joe Sheriff.
+These victors were the semi-finalists heaten by Blanchard and Pierce beaten by Blanchard and Pierce respectively.
+Leroy Clark and Paul Hennes-

-Leroy Clark and Paul Hennes-sey earned the right to play the Joe Sheriff, Bill Moore tandem in the semi-finals, men's doubles by beating Steve Comings and Wal-lace Sherertz 2-6, 6-4, 6-3.
+Leroy Clark and Paul Hennessey earned the right to play the Joe Sheriff, Bill Moore tandem in the semi-finals, men's doubles by beating Steve Comings and Wallace Sherertz 2-6, 6-4, 6-3.
 Bob Porter and Cliff Pierce defeated Art Plackett and Sol Lebowitz 6-1 and 7-5

+6-1 and 7-5.

-G-1 and 7-5.
-Jean Burton was beaten 6-2 and 7-5 by Lucy Sherertz, who will play Marion Moore for the right to meet Ann Martone in the finals.
+Jean Burton was beaten 6-2 and 7-5 by Lucy Sherertz, who will play Marion Moore for the right to meet Ann Martone in the